contactshashanksharma/drm-display-tools/README.md

 drm-draw-pixels:
 A very basic and tiny libdrm based tools which:
  - creates a framebuffer
- - fills a pattern on this buffer
+ - fills multiple patterns on this buffer
  - and shows this buffer on the display

  Using the libDRM and KMS APIs.